siwinlo/WhatShouldISeeThisWeek/README.md

 Don't like what we picked?
 Choose again.
 Want to go see the show?
 Version 2 of WSISTW will enable location and maps.

+## To Do:
+- to fix: width jumps when images are resized and when toggling the "about" section
+- Async rather than chaining .then statements